Environment | In harmony with nature

 Concept

-The Group will strive to minimize the footprint of its business activities by reducing water withdrawal in water stress areas and emissions to the air and water, while enhancing its contribution through conservation and restoration of ecosystems based on the long-term environmental vision of being “in balance with nature (Contribution > Footprint)” for 2050 and beyond, thereby contributing to realization of the vision of “living in harmony with nature” of the Convention on Biological Diversity.
+The Group will strive to minimize the footprint of its business activities by reducing water withdrawal in water stress areas and emissions to the air and water.
+In parallel, it will enhance its contribution through conservation and restoration of ecosystems based on the long-term environmental vision of being “in balance with nature (Contribution > Footprint)” for 2050 and beyond, thereby contributing to realization of the vision of “living in harmony with nature” of the Convention on Biological Diversity.

 * “Nature positive” means halting and reversing the loss of biodiversity and natural capital in order to put nature on the path to recovery.
 The intent behind this is to reduce the impact of business activities on biodiversity and natural capital, maintain and restore nature’s bounty, and transform socio-economic activities for sustainable use of natural capital.